Radifical/Project2_DS/README.md

 # Word Transformation Program

-A C++ program that finds paths to transform one word into another by changing one letter at a time, ensuring each intermediate word is valid according to a dictionary.
+A program that finds paths to transform one word into another by changing one letter at a time, ensuring each intermediate word is valid according to a dictionary.

 ## Description